-Students will understand how to support an inclusive community where all members obtain access to the same opportunities so that all can thrive.
+Students will understand how to support a community where all members obtain access to the same opportunities so that all can thrive.

-- Can you share a time when you made a peer or colleague feel included or valued?
-How did this affect your interactions with the team moving forward, if at all? - In what ways has your knowledge of belonging and inclusion grown during your time in this role?
-Do you have any ideas on how we can make our workspace feel more inclusive?
+- Can you share a time when you made a peer or colleague feel valued?
+How did this affect your interactions with the team moving forward, if at all? - In what ways has your knowledge of belonging grown during your time in this role?
+Do you have any ideas on how we can make our workspace feel more connected?